jbericat/ansible-workshop/doc/workshop_lab_part_2.md

 **CONS:**

 - Poor security measures (the F5 devices' password is stored in plaintext on the group vars)
-- Still not very user friendly
+- Still not totally user friendly

 #### 3.5.
 Documentation references